Amplus2/collatz-collection/README.md

 is compiled to WebAssembly for performance.

 ### Dependencies

-For a full rebuild of collatz-collection you will need the following:
+For a full rebuild of collatz-collection you will need the following software:

 * A POSIX system (`sh`, `mkdir`, `rm`, `time`, ...)
 * [`make`](https://www.gnu.org/software/make/)
 * [`python3`](https://www.python.org)